wordofwarning/wordofwarning.org/current/2019-springsummer/bell/index.md

 Box Office Tel: 0161 876 2000 (The Lowry)

 #### Access Information
 Age advisory: *tbc*.
 With no interval, the show duration is *tbc*.
-Features a combination of animation/video, dance/movement, live + pre-recorded amplified sound, spoken text, and more *tbc*.
+Features a combination of animation/video, dance/movement, live + pre-recorded amplified sound, spoken text, with more *tbc*.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 What happens when opposing fronts sweep across the shifting landscape of the gendered body?
 Can we intervene in newly forming identities, or must we surrender to their unpredictability?